stardog-union/launchpad-docs/guides/voicebox-beta-deployment.md

     C -->|Yes| BE[Beta service<br/>VOICEBOX_BETA_SERVICE_ENDPOINT]
 ```

+This is not a new public API.
+The endpoints and response format are unchanged — the beta only swaps the backend service that handles these existing public API requests, so no client changes are needed.

 The practical upshot: the beta is opt-in and safe to leave unconfigured.
 Until you set `VOICEBOX_BETA_SERVICE_ENDPOINT`, the beta service receives no traffic.

 The rest of this guide covers the **beta service**, which carries the storage requirements.